 Completely Free Airport Lounge Passes

 These days you don’t need to be flying in First or Business Class to gain access to a lounge but don’t think it’ll be Champagne and caviar (that said I have recently returned from a British Airways First-Class Flight which cost less than an economy flight – read my review here).

 With fierce competition between credit card companies, the benefits offered to cardholders can be extravagant to say the least.
 There’s currently one free card which offers airport lounge passes on top of a number of other benefits.
 This is what makes the American Express Gold Card one of the most popular in the UK market at the moment!

 The card offers two free lounge passes with Lounge Club for anyone who signs up to the card.
 With access to over 450 airport lounges you’ll nearly always be able to access a free airport lounge when travelling.
 Once you’ve used your two free passes further visits using the Lounge Club card are charged at £15 per person.

 The card also comes with two further (and more valuable) perks.
-These include 20,000 reward points once you spend £2,000 in the first 3 months (this can be increased to 22,000 points by using this link) as well as free international travel insurance.
+These include 10,000 reward points once you spend £3,000 in the first 3 months (this can be increased to 12,000 points by using this link) as well as free international travel insurance.
 Not bad for a card which costs nothing for the first 12 months.
-After 12 months the annual fee increases to £140 pa, however there’s nothing stopping you cancelling the card before 12 months and then signing back up after 6 months (the minimum amount of time) to receive a further 22,000 points sign-up bonus!
+After 12 months the annual fee increases to £140 pa, however there’s nothing stopping you cancelling the card before 12 months is up!

 Free Airport Lounge Access with Elite Status